md6712/Edge-Weighted-Balanced-Connected-Partitions/README.md

 ## Overview

 This code provides implementations of various exact algorithms and mathematical formulations for the **Edge-Weighted Balanced Connected Partition** problem.
-The objective is to partition a graph into connected components that are balanced (e.g., in size or weight) while minimizing the total cost of cut edges.
+The objective is to partition an edge-weighted graph into connected tree components that are balanced (in weight) while minimizing the heaviest component.

 ## Directory Structure